cogini/mix-deploy-example/README.md

 - `build-install-deps-centos`
 - `build-install-deps-ubuntu`

-This script builds your application:
+This script builds the app:

 - `build`

-This script verifies that your application is running correctly:
+This script verifies that the app is running correctly:

 - `bin/validate-service`